/

 Advisories

-Chainguard Image for amazon-cloudwatch-agent-operator
+Chainguard Container for amazon-cloudwatch-agent-operator

 The Amazon CloudWatch Agent Operator is software developed to manage the CloudWatch Agent on kubernetes.

-Download this Image
+Download this Container Image

-This image is available on cgr.dev:
+For those with access, this container image is available on cgr.dev:

 docker pull cgr.dev/ORGANIZATION/amazon-cloudwatch-agent-operator:latest

-Be sure to replace the ORGANIZATION placeholder with the name used for your organization's private repository within the Chainguard registry.
+Be sure to replace the ORGANIZATION placeholder with the name used for your organization's private repository within the Chainguard Registry.

 Usage